-Plants of the World Online by Kew lists 47 species in the Sanicula genus (as of 6-23-21 when this pie was last updated.
-It is a member of the plant family Apiaceae with 440 genera.
-Those numbers could change as updates are made by POWO.
+As of 11-11-22 when this page was last updated, Plants of the World Online by Kew lists 46 species in the Sanicula genus.
+It is a member of the plant family Apiaceae with 444 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I had been wildflower hunting in the south hayfield on my farm on June 15 and 16 and decided to cross the fence to get on the Katy Trail that runs along the south side of the farm.
 The grass was so thick and tall in the hayfield and pasture I didn’t want to fight it again walking back to the house.
 So, I just climbed over the fence and worked my way through the trees to the trail.
 I found several species of wildflowers along the trail including this Sanicula canadensis commonly known as the Black Snakeroot.
 I have not seen these growing on my farm so I was glad I spotted it and took a few photos.
 The Missouri Plants website says they flower from May through July so I found it in the nick of time.

 I apologize for not writing descriptions at the moment.
 I am busy updating plant pages and writing new pages for wildflowers I identified over the summer (plus adding more photos to previously published pages).
 Writing descriptions in my own words can be a lengthy process, so I decided to just make new pages and come back later and write the descriptions.
 This is a winter project but sometimes I get behind and it takes longer.
 I need to continually update because plant names change, the number of species and genera fluctuates, and I want to be as accurate as I can.
 There are several very good websites below that can help with a positive ID.
 We are all a work in progress.